 If you want to predict which of the emerging talents are going to be next in line for Proteas’ selection in any format of the game, then the Sunfoil Series statistics over a couple of seasons are going to be the right starting point.

-This is true of all the most recent first-time selections for the Proteas such as Dean Elgar, Vernon Philander, Alviro Petersen, Faf du Plessis and Imran Tahir.
+This is true of all the most recent first-time selections for the Proteas such as Dean Elgar, Vernon Philander, Alviro Petersen, Faf du Plessis, Imran Tahir, Rory Kleinveldt, Kyle Abbott and Quinton de Kock.

-This also applied to players who have been recalled such as Justin Ontong and Jacques Rudolph.
+This also applied to players who have been recalled such as Jacques Rudolph.

 The Sunfoil Series is modelled on the same playing conditions as for the five-day Sunfoil Test matches.
 The six franchises play a double round of home and away fixtures with the trophy going to the team that tops the log.
 There is no final for this competition as the winning franchise is rewarded for playing consistently good cricket over the entire season.